jordanbess-inkwellai/ecco-geospatialdata_integration_review_analysis-services_fastapi/README.md

 python fast API microservices and kestra orchestration for reviewing geospatial data sources and importing into POSTGIS, GeoServer and executing spatial functions and queries

-as a starting point this project leverages the existing great https://github.com/mkeller3 FastImporter  - Import GIS Data to PostGIS FastGeospatial
+as a starting point this project leverages the existing great https://github.com/mkeller3 -FastImporter  - Import GIS Data to PostGIS -FastGeospatial
-FastGeofeature
+-FastGeofeature
-FastGeostats
+-FastGeostats
-FastGeoTable
+-FastGeoTable
-FastGeosuitability
+-FastGeosuitability

 Extends this to support the additional spatial analysis queries for the spatial intelligence team It uses DUCKDB and OGR FDW + PG_Analytics FDW for Postgres